 It is unlawful for any unauthorized person to park a Vehicle in a reserved space.
 Notice of the reserved status of a parking space shall be prominently posted at the space.
 Once posted, such spaces are reserved at all times unless otherwise indicated.

 - Visitor Disability Parking.
 It is unlawful for non-mobility impaired affiliated individuals to display a State disability plate, State disability permit, or disabled veteran license plate.
-Misuse of such plates or permits shall result in the issuance of a parking citation, immobilization, and/or impoundment.
+Misuse of such plates or permits shall result in the issuance of a parking citation, tow, impound, or boot.
 A sufficient number of parking spaces shall be reserved to meet the needs of the mobility impaired.
 It is unlawful to park a Vehicle in a space posted for disability parking or in a manner denying access to a disability parking space or disability access to a building or sidewalk.
 Public disability spaces are reserved at all times unless otherwise indicated.
-University and UNC Hospitals’ employees (including contract employees), and students are required to apply for and purchase the appropriate permit to park in spaces reserved for disability.

 - Service Zone Parking.
 Sufficient areas shall be set aside for two-hour service zones for the use of persons making deliveries to and pick-ups from University buildings.
 The Chancellor, through his/her delegated administrative officers, shall decide the size and location of each two-hour service zone.
 It is unlawful for any person to cause a Vehicle to occupy a two- hour service zone for any purpose other than that for which the area is designated or without the appropriate permit.